zaidalyafeai/curator/README.md

 ### `LLM`: A more powerful interface for synthetic data generation

-Create a dataset object for the topics you want to create the poems.
+Let's use structured outputs to generate poems.
 ```python
 from bespokelabs import curator
 from datasets import Dataset